Stochastic Thermodynamics of Associative Memory: Background

 For $k=2$, this reproduces the Hopfield model.
-In terms of networks in the brain, we can think of the multi-neuronal interactions in (\ref{eq:Hamil2}) as effective descriptions of intermediate neurons or small networks that have been omitted in our description.
-As we will be interested in the thermodynamics of these networks at large $N$, we choose a normalization that keeps the energy density extensive in the system size.
-Under this normalization, the energy of a network when it is perfectly localized to a single memory is of order $N$, with a similarly proportionality constant across different choices for the nonlinearity $k$.
+For $k>2$, the interactions are no longer pairwise, and involve multiple spins/neurons.
+In terms of networks in the brain, these multi-neuronal interactions in (\ref{eq:Hamil2}) can arise from effective theories that omit descriptions of intermediate neurons.
+As we will be interested in the thermodynamics of such networks at large $N$, we have chosen a normalization that keeps the energy density extensive in the system size.
+With this normalization, the energy of a network when it is perfectly localized to a single memory is of order $N$.
 At zero temperature and large $N$, these networks can store $\alpha_k^* N^{k-1}$ memories, where the capacity paramter $\alpha_k^*$ depends on the order of the nonlinearity and the allowed error at zero temperature \cite{Gardner,patternRecognition,StudentTeacher}.
 Thus the memory storage capacity increases rapidly with $k$.
-We will work with loads below saturation $p<<N^{k-1}$, which simplifies our analysis.
+We will work with loads where the number of memories $p$ is below saturation $p<<N^{k-1}$, as this simplifies our analysis.

-We will be interested in the behaviour of these systems both in and out of equilibrium.
-Out of equilibrium, there are multiple choices for the dynamics satisfying detailed balance.
-We use Glauber dynamics, which is the canonical choice for out of equilibrium spin dynamics \cite{Glauber,IsingDynamics,GlauberNN,coolen}.
-The associated master equation describing the time evolution of the probability distribution over spin states for any Hamiltonian is:
+We will consider these systems both in and out of equilibrium under continuous time Markovian dynamics: